frenetic-lang/frenetic/guide/07-NetCoreComposition.md

 that reach the monitoring policy to only those packets satisfying the <code>inPort = 1</code> predicate.
 Otherwise, the monitor policy prints *all* packets that reach it.
 Note that if there is no <code>else</code>
-branch in a conditional, packets not matching the conditional are dropped.
+branch in a conditional, packets not matching the conditional are dropped (i.e., in this second case, the conditional produces the empty set of result packets).

-This new policy can be found in <code>port_map_monitor.nc</code>.
+This new policy can be found in <code>Port_Map_Monitor1.nc</code>.
 Test it as above using iperf, but this time watch the output in the controller window.
 You should see lines similar to the following being printed:
 ```